Portainer: How to Build a Home Lab Setup

 apt-get update -y

-apt-get install apt-transport-https ca-certificates curl gnupg2 software-properties-common
+apt-get install ca-certificates curl gnupg

 apt-get install docker-ce docker-ce-cli containerd.io -y